Novels

 Blog

 I wrote the popular, award-winning humor column "Citizen Kayne” for the Albuquerque-based alternative newspaper Crosswinds Weekly from 1998 to 2006.
 Naturally, when I started my blog just a few short decades later, I titled it "Citizen Kayne Strikes Again."
 Some of my old "Citizen Kayne" columns are posted here for your edification.
+Follow me on Facebook or Instagram, or sign up for my email newsletter (here) to be informed about my new posts.

 Bio